-6.16.2.1 Team Leaders are responsible for presenting their shooters to the Preparation Area, and report to the Jury at least twenty (20) minutes before the scheduled starting time, complete with all their shooting equipment needed for the Finals event.
-They must be dressed and have only the required shooting equipment.
-Jury Members and Range Officers should complete their checks and trigger weighing were appropriate in the Preparation Area.

-The Reporting Time must be printed in the official shooting program.
-Any delay must be announced and posted on the Finals range.

-Two (2) points penalty from the first Final shot will be awarded if the shooter has not reported to the Preparation Area in time.
+- 6.16.2.1 Team Leaders are responsible for presenting their shooters to the Preparation Area, and report to the Jury at least 30 minutes before the scheduled Start Time, complete with all their shooting equipment needed for the Finals.
+Finalists must report with their equipment, competition clothing and a national team uniform that may be worn in the awards ceremony.
+Competitors must be dressed and have only the required shooting equipment.
+Jury Members and Range Officers must complete their pre-competition checks and trigger weighing in the Preparation Area during this period.
+Neither gun cases nor equipment containers may be left on the field of play (FOP) behind the firing line. - 6.16.2.2 The Reporting Time must be printed in the official shooting program.
+Any delay must be announced and posted on the Finals range. - 6.16.2.3 A two (2) point penalty will be deducted from the first Finals shot if the shooter does not report to the Preparation Area in time.